 Step 3: Staff up (and down) wisely

-If your business has been through at least one holiday season, review your records to learn about when you truly need additional help.
+If your business has been through at least one holiday season, review your records to learn when you truly need additional help.
 Is a week before Thanksgiving?
 Or, maybe as soon as early November?

 Keep in mind that increasing your staffing is an investment in your business’s success, but you also need to hire wisely.
 If temporary help or commission-based salespeople are viable in your industry, consider these cost-effective, short-term options, too.